innoq/tutorial-clj-webapp/tutorial/chapters/01_instructions.md

 Congratulations!
 You have created your first Clojure web application!

 Currently, the application has one route '/' which returns a message in text format.

 We've created an example application `example-todo-app` which will illustrate our solution to the different tasks throughout the rest of the tutorial.

 ## HTML Templating

 We would like for this route to return an HTML page instead of using text.
-For this, we can use the Hiccup library which translates Clojure data structures into the html format.
+For this, we can use the Hiccup library which translates Clojure data structures into the HTML format.

 In Clojure, one of the datatypes is a keyword.
 This is a symbolic identifier which stands for itself.
 A keyword looks like this: